tobiasdemaine/SolidState/README.md

 SOLID STATE
 ===========

 is a decentralised market for trading shares in Artworks.
-The premise is the owner of the artwork/s maintains storage and security of the artwork, while allowing for the artwork to realise its investment value by allowing others to invest in it as parts/shares.
+The owner of a collection artwork/s maintains storage and security of the artwork, while allowing for the artwork to realise its investment value by allowing others to invest in it as parts/shares.
 These parts/shares are ec20 tokens.
 [Test Server](http://solidstate.tobiasdemaine.com)

 The platform is broken into 2 contracts.
 The Artwork contract and The Gallery contract.

-Each Artwork Contract manages its own buy and sell orders.
-This creates independence of the contract from exisiting only on a specific trading platform.
+Each Artwork Contract manages its own buy and sell orders / trades.
 The price of the Artwork's shares adjusts the artworks price.
 Ultimately "the market" defines the price of the artwork.

 The Gallery contract is a group of lists (collections) of Artworks with a visiblity switch.